A game is everything when it comes to keeping your dog happy, and this is the essential part!

-Through the oral play, especially puppies, not excluding adult dogs, show their biological need for mouthing and chewing soft stuffs.
+Through the oral play, especially puppies, not excluding adult dogs, show their biological need for mouthing and chewing soft stuff.
 There are so many objects dogs adore mouthing and chewing such as toys, furniture, food and much more – but all is just a play.

-The oral behavior is a natural characteristic, especially amongst 6-8 months puppies, as it helps them relaxing tooth and mouth and it differs from other previous mentioned play types, since it does not need a partner, only preferred mouthing and chewing objects.
+The oral behavior is a natural characteristic, especially amongst 6-8 months puppies, as it helps them relaxing tooth and mouth and it differs from other previous mentioned play types since it does not need a partner, only preferred mouthing and chewing objects.

-As dogs are prone to develop biting from the oral behavior, especially when outdoors in a new environment filled with strangers, it is important to reduce oral behavior as a preventive of a possible destructive behavior such as biting and aggression.
-This can be done by taking control over the dog’s oral behavior by engaging him in different helpful trainings, exercises, and games that assist the dog on lessening the interest towards oral behavior while increasing focus on these supportive activities.
+As dogs are prone to develop biting from the oral behavior, especially when outdoors in a new environment filled with strangers, it is crucial to reduce oral behavior as a preventive of a possible destructive behavior such as biting and aggression.
+This can be done by taking control over the dog’s oral behavior by engaging him in different helpful pieces of training, exercises, and games that assist the dog on lessening the interest towards oral behavior while increasing focus on these supportive activities.
 Preferred activities in this regards can be tugging games, racing, walking, running, playing with other canines, learning commands and more.

-Destructing tools from biting can be also different chewing and mouthing toys and food, used as oral playing tools.
+Destructing tools from biting can also be different chewing and mouthing toys and food, used as oral playing tools.

-Dogs also enjoy chasing other canines and animals, but this should be absolutely controlled and kept in a context of a play.
+Dogs also enjoy chasing other canines and animals, but this should be controlled and kept in the context of a play.
 Therefore dogs need to have the proper rules of playing it, such as the time how much they need to play, how much they can chase another animal, they cannot bite or become aggressive, how to pounce precisely when they catch an object and much more.